Still daydreaming? Good!

 Make a list of your five greatest (crazy) successes to date and then ask yourself this:

-What did I have (resources) and what did I not have; what did I change (or what changed), what did I do (action) and where was I at, personally (motivation, inspiration, emotionally)?
+What did I have (resources), what did I need, what did I change (or what changed), what did I do (action) and where was I at personally (motivation, inspiration, emotionally)?

-Play with these impulses today especially if you’re feeling a bit jaded with the hype around new year resolutions and goals.
-This clarity question will remind you of your crazy confidence that has been your best catalyst before!
+Play with these thoughts today especially if you’re feeling a bit jaded.
+This clarity nudge will remind you of your crazy confidence that has been your best catalyst time and time before!

-Please note that this thought provoking question is not a goal-setting exercise.
-Questions are designed to help you find out why you only achieve some of the things you set out to do and while reflecting on questions you find your answers which will either inspire you to go out there and make it (that crazy dream/vision and more) happen or encourage you to change your perception of an un-serving idea and set your sights on something far more rewarding!
+Please note that this reflection is not a goal-setting exercise.
+Questions are designed to help you find out why you only achieve some of the things you set out to do and while you reflect on them you are bound to find the answers which will either inspire you to go out there and make it (that crazy dream/vision and more) happen or encourage you to change your perception of an un-serving idea and set your sights on something far more rewarding!

 Ever caught yourself staring out of the window day-dreaming and then wondering what the heck you’re doing conjuring up such crazy “imagine if” ideas?

 Well my response would be “imagine if you don’t!

 Neither you nor your idea(s) are crazy you might be wanting a little more focus, energy or clarity so take a look at Clarity Question #1 that will start you on a transformation-al process.